Electrification, Hybridization & Alternative fuels

 Automation and lean manufacturing in cab production

-Head of technology
+Andrei Jinariu Head of technology Fritzmeier Cabs Romania

 The presentation will discuss lean manufacturing production in the off-highway and utility environments, and what it means for complete structures and system modules for high-tech cabs.
 In particular, it will describe how Fritzmeier came up with solutions for lightweight cab design in the context of production operations.
 It will also discuss gluing and welding robots and how to implement such a process.